GainGod-Xu/GainGod-Xu/README.md

 ## About me

 ### Current Position
-I am Hao Xu, a research fellow at the Department of Medicine at Harvard Medical School & Brigham and Women's Hospital.
+I am Hao Xu, a research fellow at the Department of Medicine at Brigham and Women's Hospital, Harvard Medical School.

 - 🔭 I’m working on AI4Science and AI4Health projects.
 - 📫 Feel free to contact me for research collaborations: email at <a href="mailto:haoxu0303@gmail.com">haoxu0303@gmail.com</a>.